 - Agitation or irritability

-The risk of overdose is increased with co-consumption of alcohol and other drugs (ex.: benzodiazepines, narcotics) [R].
+The risk of overdose is increased with co-consumption of alcohol and other drugs (ex.: benzodiazepines, narcotics) .

-Additional substances were present in the blood and urine samples and contributed to the deaths of 9 kratom overdose victims in a study between 2009 and 2010 [R].
+Additional substances were present in the blood and urine samples and contributed to the deaths of 9 kratom overdose victims in a study between 2009 and 2010 .

-An animal toxicity study demonstrated that mitragynine had relatively low toxicity [R].
+An animal toxicity study demonstrated that mitragynine had relatively low toxicity .

-User experiences from online blogs note that kratom is great for pain relief without feeling spacey, and helps maintain a clear head for a few hours.
-If too large a dose is taken, nausea, vomiting, and sleepiness are common side effects.
-One user highly recommended kratom for those self-treating opiate withdrawal.
+User experiences from online blogs note that kratom provided pain relief without “feeling spacey,” and helped maintain a clear head for a few hours.
+If too large a dose is taken, nausea, vomiting, and sleepiness were commonly reported side effects.